 Integration means efficiency

 At present, there are huge gaps between services, leading to administrative errors, time lost as a result of repetition, and faults arising from miscommunication.
 Because of a lack of integration, services aren’t as efficient or effective as they should be.
-My NHS colleagues and I whole-heartedly agree, with just 8% happy with the current arrangements between primary and secondary care according to a BMA study.
 What’s more:

 - 94% say collaboration between primary and secondary care doctors will improve the quality of patient services and experience